aabbtree77/schatzhauser/docs/architecture.md

 - A guard checks if everything is alright and returns true, or writes an HTTP response and returns false.
 There is no nil, error handling, panic, and exit maze.

-## More about Middleware (Guards)
+### More about Middleware (Guards)

-This is ./internal/guards code which runs inside a handler before business logic.
-It is **synchronous, and in-memory**.
+./internal/guards run inside a handler before business logic.
+They are **synchronous, and in-memory**.
 To chain/execute the guards in sequence we put them under a common type `guards.Guard`:

 ```go
 type Guard interface {